krkn-chaos/krkn/docs/arcaflow_scenarios/io_hog.md

 - **kubeconfig :** *string* the kubeconfig needed by the deployer to deploy the sysbench plugin in the target cluster **Note:** this parameter will be automatically filled by kraken if the `kubeconfig_path` property is correctly set
 - **node_selector :** *key-value map* the node label that will be used as `nodeSelector` by the pod to target a specific cluster node
-- **timeout :** *string* the number of seconds to wait before shutting down the benchmark after the defined run time.
-You can also specify the units of time in seconds, minutes, hours, days or years with the suffix s, m, h, d or y
+- **duration :** *string* stop  stress  test  after  N  seconds.
+One  can  also specify the units of time in seconds, minutes, hours, days or years with the suffix s, m, h, d or y.
 - **target_pod_folder :** *string* the path in the pod where the volume is mounted
 - **target_pod_volume :** *object* the `hostPath` volume definition in the [Kubernetes/OpenShift](https://docs.openshift.com/container-platform/3.11/install_config/persistent_storage/using_hostpath.html) format, that will be attached to the pod as a volume
 - **io_write_bytes :** *string* writes N bytes for each hdd process.
 The size can be expressed as % of free space on the file system or in units of Bytes, KBytes, MBytes and GBytes using the suffix b, k, m or g